 With positive results, he argued before the Washington Court of Appeals, Ninth Circuit Bankruptcy Appellate Panel, and the Ninth Circuit Court of Appeals on the subject of animal law, resulting in some decisions that many regard as seminal: Womack v. von Rardon, 133 Wash.App.
 254 (III, 2006); Mansour v.
 King Cy., 131 Wash.App.
 255 (I, 2006); Sherman v.
 Kissinger, 146 Wash.App.
 855 (I, 2008); Clarke v.
 Tri-Cities Animal Care & Control Shelter, 144 Wash.App.
 185 (III, 2008); In re Lababit, 2009 WL 7751426 (9th Cir.BAP(Wash.)2009); Downey v.
 Pierce Cy., 165 Wash.App.
 152 (II, 2011); In re Rodrigues-Lababit, 415 Fed.Appx.
 839 (9th Cir.2011); Twitchell v.
 Kerrigan,175 Wash.App.
 454 (I, 2013); Criscuolo v.
 Grant Cy., 540 Fed.Appx.
 562 (9th Cir.(Wash.)2013); Criscuolo v.
 Grant Cy., 2014 WL 527218 (E.D.Wa.Feb.10, 2014); and Newman v.
 City of Payette, 2015 WL 6159471 (D.Id.Oct.
 19, 2015).

-Since first joining a superior court arbitration panel in 2006, he has been appointed arbitrator over sixteen times.
+Since first joining a superior court arbitration panel in 2006, he has been appointed arbitrator over two dozen times.
 Mr. Karp now sits on such panels in Kitsap, Pierce, King, Snohomish, Skagit, and Whatcom Counties.
-Mr. Karp also has served as a mediator for-hire to resolve animal-related disputes.
+Mr. Karp also has acted as a mediator for-hire to resolve animal-related disputes.

 Mr. Karp serves as an advisory board member for the Animal History Museum and Center for Wildlife Ethics.
 He also volunteered his time to the Northwest Wildlife & Rehabilitation Center, now part of the Whatcom Humane Society.
-Mr. Karp has completed a life-changing 10-day course at the Vipassana Northwest Center and meditates routinely.
+Further, he completed a life-changing 10-day and later 3-day course at the Vipassana Northwest Center and meditates daily.

-Mr. Karp and his wife have been vegan for seventeen and twenty-five years, respectively, and care for four cats, ages 5, 7, 8, and 20.
+Mr. Karp and his wife have been vegan for eighteen and twenty-six years, respectively, and care for four cats, ages 7, 9, 10, and 22.

 Free consultation (15 minutes)